Excitation function of femtoscopic L\'evy source parameters of pion pairs in EPOS4: Introduction

 High-energy heavy-ion collisions provide a unique environment for studying strongly interacting matter under extreme conditions of temperature and density.
 One of the most sensitive tools for probing the space-time structure of the particle-emitting source is femtoscopy, which relies on the measurements of two-particle momentum correlations at small relative momenta.

 Traditionally, the source distribution was modeled by a Gaussian form.
 However, in recent years, various experiments--from SPS~\cite{Adhikary2023SPS, Porfy2024aSPS, Porfy2024bSPS}, through RHIC~\cite{Adare2018RHIC, Kovacs2023RHIC, Mukherjee2023RHIC, Abdulameer2024RHIC, Kincses2024RHIC}, to LHC~\cite{Tumasyan2024LHC, Korodi2023LHC}--have shown that Lévy-stable source distributions provide a better description of the measured correlation functions, particularly in cases where anomalous diffusion or long tails appear in the emission profile.
-Several physics mechanisms in high-energy heavy-ion collisions may contribute to such non-Gaussian behavior, including critical phenomena, jet fragmentation, and anomalous diffusion~\cite{Csorgo2005Levy, Csanad2007Levy, METZLER20001, universe10020054}.
-The ELTE group has recently developed and applied a three-dimensional (3D) Lévy femtoscopy method to investigate pion sources in relativistic heavy-ion collisions~\cite{Kincses2025}.
-This study provided a comprehensive framework for extracting the Lévy index of stability ($\alpha$), source radii ($R_{\rm{out}},R_{\rm{side}},R_{\rm{long}}$), and correlation strength ($\lambda$), offering improved sensitivity to non-Gaussian features of the source.
+Several physics mechanisms in high-energy heavy-ion collisions may contribute to such non-Gaussian behavior, including critical phenomena, jet fragmentation, and anomalous diffusion associated with the long-range transport in the expanding medium~\cite{Csorgo2005Levy, Csanad2007Levy, METZLER20001, universe10020054}.
+A three-dimensional (3D) Lévy femtoscopy method has been recently developed and applied to investigate pion sources in relativistic heavy-ion collisions~\cite{Kincses:2024lnv}.
+This study provided a comprehensive framework for extracting the Lévy index of stability, source radii, and correlation strength, offering improved sensitivity to non-Gaussian features of the source.

 A particularly intriguing aspect of Lévy femtoscopy is its potential to reveal signatures of the QCD critical point.
 Near the critical point, long-range correlations are expected, leading to a non-trivial, possibly non-monotonic energy dependence of the Lévy index $\alpha$~\cite{Csanád_2025}.
-Motivated by this, we extend our previous work by systematically analyzing the energy dependence of femtoscopic source parameters within the EPOS4 event generator framework.
-This provides a theoretical baseline for interpreting future experimental data and for exploring possible critical phenomena.
+Motivated by this, we systematically analyze the energy dependence of femtoscopic source parameters within the EPOS4 event generator framework.
+This provides a crucial non-critical theoretical baseline for interpreting future experimental data and for exploring possible signs of critical behavior in particle correlations.